godotengine/godot-docs/classes/class_projectsettings.rst

 :ref:`float<class_float>` **physics/3d/sleep_threshold_linear** = ``0.1`` :ref:`🔗<class_ProjectSettings_property_physics/3d/sleep_threshold_linear>`

 Threshold linear velocity under which a 3D physics body will be considered inactive.
 See :ref:`PhysicsServer3D.SPACE_PARAM_BODY_LINEAR_VELOCITY_SLEEP_THRESHOLD<class_PhysicsServer3D_constant_SPACE_PARAM_BODY_LINEAR_VELOCITY_SLEEP_THRESHOLD>`.

+\ **Note:** This project setting is only effective when using GodotPhysics3D.
+It has no effect when using Jolt Physics.

 .. rst-class:: classref-item-separator